 What causes flu-related body aches?

 One of the primary functions of white blood cells is to repair and rebuild muscle fibers that are damaged day-to-day.
 When infected with the flu your immune system diverts these cells to fight off the virus, leaving muscles sore and stiff.
 In addition, inflamed muscles and joints are a side effect of the chemical cytokines which is produced by white blood cells to destroy infected cells in the body.

 Debilitating pain and red, swollen muscles and joints are often signs of a larger problem.
 If you experience any of these symptoms seek immediate medical attention.

 What Can I Do to Feel Better?

 Sooth your pain and relax muscles with a warm bath or a heating pad.
 You can use over-the-counter acetaminophen or ibuprofen to relieve pain in addition to plenty of rest and hydration for overall wellness.

-AFC Jacksonville offers complete care for all of your aches, pains, and flu symptoms – no appointment necessary.
+AFC Urgent Care Arlington offers complete care for all of your aches, pains, and flu symptoms – no appointment necessary.
 We offer convenient extended hours seven days a week: Monday- Friday from 8 am to 8 pm and weekends from 8 am to 5 pm.